mpihlak/nmealogger/README.md

 # nmealogger - log NMEA data for offline analysis

-Reads NMEA sentences from the network, adds timestamps and writes to log files.
+Reads NMEA sentences from the network, adds timestamps and logs to files.
 The intended use is to capture instrument data from a sailing session and store it for later analysis.
-Assumes an NMEA network server such as [Kplex](https://www.stripydog.com/kplex/index.html) running on `127.0.0.1:10110`
+Assumes an NMEA network server running on port `10110` on `localhost`.

-I'm using this on a Raspberry Pi with a RS422 hat, connected to the output of Tacktick T122 NMEA interface.
-The Pi also has a 4G modem attached to it and provides a Wifi hotspot so that logs can be uploaded ASAP and that the raw NMEA data is available on the boat network.
+[Kplex](https://www.stripydog.com/kplex/index.html) works well, alternatively SignalK NMEA 0183 over IP should also work.

 Example log data: